sccn/EEGDash/docs/source/index.rst

 .. rst-class:: text-center

-**Note:** The "DaSh" in EEG-DaSh stands for **Data Share**.
+    The "DaSh" in EEG-DaSh stands for **Data Share**.

     The EEG-DaSh data archive is a collaborative effort led by the University of California, San Diego (UCSD) and Ben-Gurion University of the Negev (BGU) and partially funded by the National Science Foundation (NSF).
 All are welcome to contribute to the https://github.com/sccn/EEGDash project.

     The archive is currently still in :bdg-danger:`beta testing` mode, so be kind.

 .. raw:: html